 Brands that localize their marketing efforts will ultimately be more successful than brands that don't.
 So, is your brand ready to start with local marketing, and do you need some inspiration?
 We give you 15 examples of brands that show how local marketing is done.

-1. British Airways is here for business, pleasure, or...
+2. British Airways is here for business, leisure, or...

 The campaign features 500 unique print, digital, and outdoor executions, each showing the classic binary choice between business and leisure, but also featuring a third choice.
 Some are geared to specific locations ("warm gusts of air that don't come from tube trains."), others to weather conditions ("Because this weather sucks."), and others are more general ("Mischief.").